kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 risk of collusion among double-spending fraudsters is low, even if the risk of malfunctioning software is real.
-In the lingo, malfunctions and attempted fraud are both "Byzantine faults"---invalid messages that computers can't immediately recognizable as such.
+In the lingo, malfunctions and attempted fraud are both "Byzantine faults"---invalid messages that computers can't immediately recognize as bunk.
 A copy of the Ethereum program running haywire on a machine frazzled by hardware failure is a Byzantine fault.
 So is a program masquerading as Bitcoin, but designed to convince others to confirm transactions in an order